 Policyholder’s estate

 The proceeds might be given to the policyholder’s estate if they were not designated as beneficiaries or if the beneficiaries listed have passed away.
-The estate may be the defendant in any dispute involving these proceeds, especially if it challenges the distribution by a will or state intestacy laws.
+The estate may be the defendant in any dispute involving these proceeds, especially if it challenges the distribution in accordance with a will or state intestacy laws.

 Third parties

-Third parties, such as insurance brokers or agents, may also face legal action if there is proof of fraud, dishonesty, or negligence in the policy’s administration or beneficiary designations.
+Legal action may occasionally be taken against third parties, such as insurance brokers or agents, particularly if there is proof of fraud, misrepresentation, or carelessness in the administration of the policy or beneficiary designations.

 Legal representatives

-Life insurance is a legally binding contract that transfers proceeds to the named beneficiary, not a person’s will.
-In addition, beneficiaries must file a claim when the policyholder dies, submitting a claim form, policy, and death certificate.
-Beneficiaries cannot be entities like charities, family trusts, or businesses.
+Beneficiaries must file a claim when the policyholder dies, submitting a claim form, policy, and death certificate.
+Also, beneficiaries cannot be entities like charities, family trusts, or businesses.
 Moreover, providers must release funds to the primary or contingent beneficiary as a backup if the primary beneficiary dies.

 However, a non-beneficiary might be able to contest the proceeds in certain circumstances if:

-• The policyholder attempted to change the beneficiary but did not follow through.
+- The policyholder made an attempt to modify the beneficiary but failed to follow through.

-• When the policyholder named the beneficiary, there were concerns regarding their mental health.
+- When the policyholder named the beneficiary, there was doubt about their mental state.

-• The life insurance form is void since it was not properly completed.
+- The life insurance form is invalid because it was not completed correctly.

-• Because the beneficiary contributed to the insured’s death, they are ineligible.
+- Because the beneficiary contributed to the insured’s demise, they are ineligible.

-Benefit payouts are free of limits and constraints, and the monies can be used for a variety of objectives, such as living expenses, burial costs, education, retirement savings, travel, and more.
+Benefit payouts are typically subject to no restrictions or conditions, and the funds can be utilized for a variety of purposes, including living expenses, funeral costs, education, and savings for retirement, travel, and more.

 What Happens When You Sue for Life Insurance Proceeds

-When you sue for life insurance funds, you are essentially utilizing the legal system to force an insurance company or other relevant entity to pay the death benefits to the beneficiary or beneficiaries named in the policy.
+In essence, you are using the legal system to force an insurance company or other relevant party to pay the death benefits to the beneficiary or beneficiaries specified in the policy.
+The following general procedures could be followed if you sue for life insurance proceeds:

 File a lawsuit

-If you decide to file a life insurance lawsuit, you must do it in a proper court against the insurance company or any other parties involved.
-Your lawyer will prepare the necessary pleadings and court filings.
-Until the matter is resolved, the insurance company may have to pay the court the death benefit.
+Your lawyer will draft the required pleadings and court filings.
+Until the case is settled, the insurance company might have to give the court the death benefit.

 Discovery process